nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/http-and-https-reverse-proxy-configuration.md

 ### Configuration Between AWS Elastic Load Balancing (ELB) and Apache

-When using Apache as a backend server for ELB, it is really important to pay attention to the configuration of both otherwise you may encounter several performance issues.
-The ELB is creating connections on the Apache and put them in idle, but if Apache has a way shorter timeout, it will close them before they are actually used.
-We recommend using a slightly high value for the Apache keep alive timeout than the idle timeout configured on the ELB.
+When using Apache as a backend server for ELB, it is really important to pay attention to the configuration of both, otherwise you may encounter several performance issues.
+The ELB is creating connections on the Apache and putting them in idle, but if Apache has a much shorter timeout, it will close them before they are actually used.
+We recommend using a slightly higher value for the Apache keep alive timeout than the idle timeout configured on the ELB.

 Here is an example of a configuration on Apache (apache2.conf file) and on ELB: